Richard Hunt (sculptor): Early period (1953–1975)

-Middle period (1976-2000)
+Middle period (1976–2000)

 In 1977, Hunt finished a maquette for a monumental plaza sculpture outside the Social Security Administration building in Richmond, California.
 Study for Richmond Cycle consists of two distinct parts, a larger biomorphic form and a smaller one.
 The theme of the sculpture references the cycle of life and the duality between the weight of experience and the lightness and promise of youth.

 Richard Wright’s 1940 novel, Native Son, provided inspiration for Hunt’s sculpture Bigger Bridge which references that novel’s protagonist, Bigger Thomas.
 Composed of welded chromed steel furniture legs and automobile bumpers, the work takes the shape of a bridge-like arc of steel.
 This sculpture is now in the collection of the Savannah College of Art and Design Museum of Art.

-Slowly Toward the North’s abstract form alludes to two distinct forms, the train and push plow.
+Slowly Toward the North's abstract form alludes to two distinct forms, the train and push plow.
 The shape of a steam engine can be discerned via the driving wheels and front-end cowcatcher components.
 The forms of the steam engine are juxtaposed with stylized handles, plowshare, and wheels of a push plow cultivator.
 The work is part of Hunt’s “Plow Series,” which he explains, “grew out of my family’s history and childhood experiences on family farms.”

 These two major symbolic elements within the large bronze sculpture commemorates the Great Migration.
 Per Hunt’s instruction, the train elements face north, representing the journey of Black Americans leaving the south for the northern states; while the plow is oriented to the agrarian south, which indicates their laborious work in the fields.

 Slowly Toward the North is on view at Crystal Bridges Museum of American Art’s North Forest.

-Hunt ties together the organic form with his love of music in Hybrid Movement.
-A precariously large mass of complex and twisting welded Cor-Ten steel balances delicately on three points in an improvisational form.
+Hunt ties together the organic form in Hybrid Movement.
+A complex and twisting welded Cor-Ten steel balances on three points.
 Here, Hunt “captures the implied vitality of animalistic locomotion and the progression of sound through a musical composition.”